multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emotionalmario.md

 #### Task Description

-In the first subtask, we want participants to identify events of high significance in the gameplay by just analyzing the facial video and the biometric data.
-Such significant events include the end of a level, a power-up or extra life for Mario, or Mario’s death.
+***Subtask 1: Event Detection:*** Participants carry out emotional anlaysis on facial videos and biometric data (e.g., heart rate and skin conductivity) collected from players playing the game.
+The goal is to identify key events (i.e., events of high significance in the gameplay).
+Such key events include *the end of a level*, a *power-up* or *extra life for Mario*, or *Mario’s death*.

-For the second subtask, which is optional, we ask participants to create a video summary of the best moments of the play.
-This can include gameplay scenes, facial video, data visualization, and whatever comes to your mind for helping such a summary.
+***Subtask 2: Gameplay Summarization (Optional):*** Participants create a video summary of the best moments of the play.
+This can include gameplay scenes, facial video, data visualization, and whatever comes to your mind that you find important to tell the *game story*, the story of what happened during the game.

 <img src="" alt="Emotional Mario gameplay screen shot"/>

-The Emotional Mario task is split into a technical and easily approachable subtask, and an open, creative one.
-While for the latter subtask there is no “wrong”, it has been shown in previous competitions involving games that people are more willing to submit to a clearly defined task, as the first subtask.
+Subtask 1: Event Detection is a technical and easily approachable subtask and Subtask 2: Gameplay Summarization is an open creative subtask that builds on event detection.
+Past experience has shown that it is easier to step into the task with a technical subtask, and use that as inspiration for the creative task.
+The ultimate goal of the Emotional Mario task is to develop new approaches to the creative task of telling the story of a game.

 #### Motivation and background